 Covering rural areas from Goss Moor to Bodmin Moor, it also responds to incidents in more urban and semi rural areas from St Austell to Bude, and we operate in other areas across the South West and further afield to provide assistance to other teams as required.

 ECSRT is a member of the Peninsular Mountain and Cave Rescue Association, the coordinating region of Mountain Rescue England and Wales.

 East Cornwall SRT is proud to be one of the many mountain rescue teams operating across England and Wales.
 This requires us to be competent in many disciplines which we regularly use on incidents.
-In order to provide a 24/7 response every day of the year we operate a specialist four wheel drive ambulance and Incident Support vehicle from our Rescue Centre in Bodmin.
+In order to provide a 24/7 response every day of the year we operate a specialist four wheel drive vehicles and an Incident Support vehicle from our Rescue Centre in Bodmin.

 The teams specialist rescue equipment including helicopter winchable stretchers, thermal casualty bags or rescue vehicles are regularly used by South Western Ambulance Service and the police for rescues from difficult to reach areas such as Bodmin Moor or Golitha Falls.

 Whether it’s a rescue from an inland crag or quarry, or a technical stretcher evacuation from a gorge or mineshaft, the team maintains a skilled core of members trained to national standards.